-- c.
-If the COVID-19 case visited a work location, working area, or a common area at work for less than 15 minutes during the high-risk exposure period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area, or common area are not part of the exposed group. - NOTE: An exposed group may include the employees of more than one employer.
-See Labor Code sections 6303 and 6304.1. - 8.
-"Face covering" means a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
-A face covering has no visible holes or openings cover the nose and mouth.
-A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric. - 9.
-"High-risk exposure period" means the following time period: - a.
+- 9. "Infectious period" means the following time period, unless otherwise defined by CDPH regulation or order, in which case the CDPH definition shall apply: - a.
 For COVID-19 cases who develop COVID-19 symptoms, from two days before they first develop symptoms until all of the following are true: it has been 10 days since symptoms first appeared; 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved. - b.
 For COVID-19 cases who never develop COVID-19 symptoms, from two days before until ten days after the specimen for their first positive test for COVID-19 was collected. - 10.
 "Respirator" means a respiratory protection device approved by the National Institute for Occupational Safety and Health (NIOSH) to protect the wearer from particulate matter, such as an N95 filtering facepiece respirator. - 11.
-"Worksite," for the limited purposes of COVID-19 prevention regulations only, means the building, store, facility, agricultural field, or other location where a COVID-19 case was present during the high-risk exposure period.
-It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter.
+"Returned case" means a COVID-19 case who returned to work pursuant to subsection (c)(10) and did not develop any COVID-19 symptoms after returning.
+A person shall only be considered a returned case for 90 days after the initial onset of COVID-19 symptoms or, if the person never developed COVID-19 symptoms, for 90 days after the first positive test.
+If a period of other than 90 days is required by a CDPH regulation or order, that period shall apply. - 12.
+"Worksite," for the limited purposes of sections 3205 through 3205.4 only, means the building, store, facility, agricultural field, or other location where a COVID-19 case was present during the infectious period.
+It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter, locations where the worker worked by themselves without exposure to other employees, or to a worker's personal residence or alternative work location chosen by the worker when working remotely.

-NOTE: The term worksite is used for the purpose of notice requirements in 8 CCR § 3205(c)(3)(B)3. and 4. only.
+NOTE: The term worksite is used for the purpose of notice requirements in 8 CCR \$ 3205(c)(3)(B)3. and 4. only.

-Doc# 52114-7, 08/16/2021 (non-substantive changes)
+Doc# 52114-14, 08/2022